-The ADE7753 has a zero-crossing detection circuit on Channel 2.
-This zero crossing is used to produce an external zero-crossing signal (ZX), and it is also used in the calibration mode-see the Calibrating an Energy Meter Based on the ADE7753 section.
-The zero-crossing signal is also used to initiate a temperature measurement on the ADE7753-see the Temperature Measurement section.
+The ADE7763 has a zero-crossing detection circuit on Channel 2.
+This zero crossing is used to produce an external zero-crossing signal (ZX), which is used in the calibration mode (see the Calibrating an Energy Meter section).
+This signal is also used to initiate a temperature measurement (see the Temperature Measurement section).

-Figure 40 shows how the zero-crossing signal is generated from the output of LPF1.
+Figure 32 shows how the zero-crossing signal is generated from the output of LPF1.

-Figure 40.
+Figure 32.
 Zero-Crossing Detection on Channel 2

-The ZX signal goes logic high on a positive-going zero crossing and logic low on a negative-going zero crossing on Channel 2.
-The zero-crossing signal ZX is generated from the output of LPF1.
-LPF1 has a single pole at 140 Hz (at CLKIN = 3.579545 MHz).
+The ZX signal goes logic high upon a positive-going zero crossing and logic low upon a negative-going zero crossing on Channel 2.
+The ZX signal is generated from the output of LPF1.
+LPF1 has a single pole at 140 Hz (@ CLKIN = 3.579545 MHz).
 As a result, there is a phase lag between the analog input signal V2 and the output of LPF1.
 The phase response of this filter is shown in the Channel 2 Sampling section.
 The phase lag response of LPF1 results in a time delay of approximately 1.14 ms (@ 60 Hz) between the zero crossing on the analog inputs of Channel 2 and the rising or falling edge of ZX.

-The zero-crossing detection also drives the ZX flag in the interrupt status register.
-The ZX flag is set to Logic 0 on the rising and falling edge of the voltage waveform.
-It stays low until the status register is read with reset.
-An active low in the \overline{IRQ} output also appears if the corresponding bit in the interrupt enable register is set to Logic 1.
+Zero-crossing detection also drives the ZX flag in the interrupt status register.
+The ZX flag is set to Logic 1 on the rising and falling edge of the voltage waveform.
+It remains high until the status register is read with reset.
+An active low in the $\overline{\text{IRQ}}$ output appears if the corresponding bit in the interrupt enable register is set to Logic 1.

-The flag in the interrupt status register as well as the \overline{IRQ} output are reset to their default values when the interrupt status register with reset (RSTSTATUS) is read.
+The flag in the interrupt status register and the $\overline{IRQ}$ output are set to their default values when reset (RSTSTATUS) is read in the interrupt status register.